CitizenGardens/Foundry/README.md

 **The world's first trustless, formally verified orchestration engine over 𝔽₁.**

-The Prime Materia Commons (formerly Phase Mirror) represents the foundational stack of Multiplicity.
+The Prime Materia Commons (Phase Mirror) represents the foundational stack of Multiplicity.
 It translates natural language commands and agentic decisions into deterministically verified state transitions using a pure mathematical foundation and recursive zero-knowledge consensus.
 This ensures that no hallucination, malicious injection, or out-of-bounds mutation can ever reach physical execution.

 ## The Sedona Spine Architecture